janholstjensen/rdkit4excel/doc/INSTALL.md

 	* It can be added to the current user's PATH or the SYSTEM path as you please.

-## To compile and register add-in
+## To compile and register the Excel add-in
+First, register the add-in the Windows registry.

 Open a Command Prompt *as administrator*.
-If you do not run the Command Prompt with administrator rights you will get an 'Error accessing the OLE registry.' error when the script registers the add-in in the registry.
+If you do not run the Command Prompt with administrator rights you will get an 'Error accessing the OLE registry' error when the script wants to register the add-in in the registry.

-Example registration run:
+Example run:

 ```
 C:\Windows\system32>cd \Users\jan\rdkit4excel\src